octokit/octokit.net/docs/issues.md

 There's also a number of additional fields:

  - `Body` - details about the issue (Markdown)
- - `Assignee` - the GitHub user to associate with the issue
+ - `Assignees` - the collection of GitHub usernames to associate with the issue
  - `Milestone` - the milestone id to assign the issue to
  - `Labels` - a collection of labels to assign to the issue

 Note that `Milestones` and `Labels` need to exist in the repository before creating the issue.
 Refer to the [Milestones](https://github.com/octokit/octokit.net/blob/master/docs/milestones.md) and [Labels](https://github.com/octokit/octokit.net/blob/master/docs/labels.md) sections for more details.

 ### Update